pablolucio97/Study_Content/languages_frameworks_services/services/firebase/sending_push_notifications_on_react-native_using_fcm_and_one_signal.md

 ### One Signal

 One Signal is a web platform that through a dashboard is used to send push notifications on iOS, Android, and more.
+Through One Signal platform is possible to:

+- Send push notification based on user email, user actions (first session, purchase, time out of the application), and so on.
+- Send push notification to a single user registering the user email in a tag and sending the push notification to this tag.
+- Send push notifications based on variables and conditions.
+- Schedule push notifications based o a specific time or based on Intelligent delivery (One Signal option that deliveries the push notification based on the hours/moments that user usually uses the app).

 ## Implementing Push Notifications on React Native - Android using FCM and One Signal